DannyCamenisch/INI-Summary/Brain.md

 Entryway to the cortex, most signals are transmitted through the thalamus.
 It works as a relay station.

 ### Hypothalamus (diencephalon)
-Below the thalamus, connects the nervous system to the hormone system.
+Below the thalamus, connects the [[Nervous System]] to the hormone system.
 Controls the pituitary gland, responsible for hunger, body temperature, etc.

 ### Cerebellum (metencaphalon)
 "Little brain", coordinates motor behaviour, posture adjustments and stores memories for simple learned motor responses.